seanwhs/Plans/Coding-with-AI/Part-I—The-Vibe-Coding-Illusion.md

 Deploy.

+Scale.

 Profit.

-Software engineering, we are told, is becoming obsolete.
+Software engineering, in this framing, becomes obsolete.

-This conclusion is profoundly mistaken.
+This conclusion is fundamentally wrong.

 It confuses the speed of code generation with the depth of engineering understanding.

-For decades, software development was constrained by typing speed.
+Because for decades, software development was never limited by imagination.

+It was limited by execution speed.

-Developers spent countless hours:
+Developers spent most of their time:

-* Writing loops
+* Writing glue code
-* Defining interfaces
-* Building CRUD endpoints
-* Wiring integrations
-* Configuring infrastructure
 * Translating requirements into implementation
+* Wiring systems together
+* Debugging integration issues
+* Maintaining infrastructure
+* Repeating known patterns

-AI can now perform much of this work almost instantly.
+AI compresses much of this into seconds.

-The bottleneck has moved.
+Which means something critical has changed:

-The scarce resource is no longer code production.
+The bottleneck is no longer production.

-The scarce resource is engineering judgment.
+The bottleneck is judgment.

-Code has become abundant.

-Correctness remains scarce.

 > Code is cheap.
 Being right is expensive.